 - you get to choose that you want truck loads more bugs than Windows

-- if you decide to run a Long Term Support edition of Linux (Mint for example), you get to choose to run often outdated and buggy software because that’s pretty much all that will be available in your repo
+- if you decide to run a Long Term Support edition of Linux (Mint for example), you get to choose to run often outdated and sometimes buggy and feature deprived software because that’s pretty much all that will be available in your assigned repository

-- you get to choose to spend hours scouring the web for solutions to trivial problems that should never exist and then spend more time looking at a text console (terminal) running commands you don’t understand but pray will work and often don’t
+- you get to choose to spend hours scouring the web for solutions to trivial problems that should never exist and then spend more time staring at a terminal running commands you don’t understand but pray will work and often don’t

-- in at least some cases you get to choose to have this window look like this and that window look like that because you hate consistency (think that setting a mouse cursor theme is system wide? think again!)
+- you get to choose to have this window look like this and that window look like that because you hate consistency – think that setting a mouse cursor theme is system wide? or a window theme?
+Fooled ya!

 - you get to choose to run an OS that just feels a lot less robust than Windows

-So why did i choose Linux if i have so many gripes, you ask?
+So why did i choose Linux if i have so many gripes, you wonder?
 Because i had no choice.
-I wasn’t going to continue to run an OS that i knew was spying on its users, constantly sending who knows what to who knows where.
+I wasn’t going to continue to run an operating system that i knew was spying on me, constantly sending who knows what to who knows where.
 Even with all the registry tweaks and all the hosts file redirects and all the firewall rules and all the 3rd party cleaning and anti-spying tools, etc., you can never trust a proprietary operating system, period.

-The following presentation titled ‘Windows is AWSOME!‘ by Bryan Lunduke, which he gave at a Linux conference by the way, will provide another answer as to why i made the switch.
-It’s a totally fun watch too!
+The following presentation titled ‘Windows is AWSOME!‘ by Bryan Lunduke (which he gave at a Linux conference by the way) will provide another answer as to why i made the switch.
+It’s a really fun watch too…

-That’s one reason i dumped Windows.
-For the average user Linux may not be as good as Windows from a usability perspective, but it’s not authored by an evil company.
+For the average user Linux may not be as good as Windows from a usability perspective, but it’s not authored by a f’n evil company.
 It’s not proprietary.
 It’s code isn’t hidden.
 It doesn’t have back doors built in.
 Its licenses aren’t restrictive.
-It isn’t inherently designed to spy on its users and make them the product.
+It isn’t designed to spy on its users and make them the product.
 Its objectives aren’t based on greed and control.
-In a way, it’s not what Linux is, it’s what it isn’t that makes it attractive to people like myself; people who care about what organizations, values and ethical standards they want to support, now and in the future.
-People who care about what kind of world we want to live in and what kind of world we leave for our children because there is so much more to the free software movement than “free” software.
+In a way, it’s not what Linux is, it’s what it isn’t that makes it attractive to people like myself who care about what organizations, values and standards they want to support, now and in the future.
+People like me care about what kind of world we want to live in and what kind of world we leave for our children.
+There is more to the free software ethic than “free” software.
 It’s a way of living.
+It’s freedom.

-Although the path to Linux has not been free of roots, it has been worth the journey.
-It is very comforting to me to know that i can trust my operating system to not engage in nefarious behavior behind my back, wondering if it’s calling home and what it might be sending.
-It’s nice to not have to create dozens of firewall rules in an attempt to keep it and its software from phoning home.
+Although my path to Linux has not been free of stumps, it has been worth the journey.
+It’s very comforting to me to know that i can trust my operating system to not engage in nefarious behavior behind my back.
+It’s nice to not have to create piles of firewall rules in an attempt to keep it and its software from phoning home.
 It’s nice to not have to evaluate every update, wondering if Microsoft will try yet again to push some garbage down my throat that i despise.
-It’s nice to not have to deal with anti-virus software which provides a false sense of security anyway.
+It’s nice to not have to deal with anti-virus software, which provides a false sense of security anyway.
 It’s comforting to know that Linux doesn’t lend itself well to viruses and unethical software developers or companies.
-And as for the problem of multiple software repositories, at least you can generally trust the software in those repositories and they do present a convenient one-stop-shop for most everything you might need.
+And as for the problem of multiple software repositories, at least one can largely trust the software in those repositories and they do present a convenient one-stop-shop for most everything you might need.

-If you decide to give Linux a spin, i might recommend Linux Mint as is currently one of the more popular and polished Linux distributions that’s oriented toward beginners.
-It’s easy to install and use and it comes with a lot of good software as well as most/all of the hardware drivers one will need to get their computer and peripherals working.
-The best way to try Mint is to download an ISO image and write it to a bootable USB memory stick after which you can boot the stick and try Mint for as long as you like without affecting your Windows installation.
-If you later decide to install Mint, it is trivial to do so right from an icon on the Mint desktop.
-Everything you need to know is in the installation guide.
+If you decide to give Linux a spin, i might recommend Linux Mint because it’s currently one of the more popular and polished Linux distributions that’s oriented toward beginners.
+I think Windows users will find its interface fairly familiar and it comes with a lot of decent software as well as most/all of the hardware drivers one will need to get their computer and peripherals up and running.
+The best way to try Mint is to download an ISO image and write it to a bootable USB memory stick, after which you can boot the stick and try it for as long as you like without affecting your Windows installation.
+If you later decide to install it, you can do so right from an icon on the Mint desktop.
+Everything you need to know should be in the installation guide.

-Start with Mint if you’re new to Linux, but if you ever get bored with it and begin to feel more comfortable with Linux, have a look at Manjaro which aims to be a user friendly rolling release based on Arch Linux.
-The primary advantages with Manjaro is that you never have to reinstall the OS since it’s a roller and the software repo is very large, plus you can access the AUR which provides another plethora of software packages, though some can be problematic.
-Another disappointment with Manjaro is that Pamac, the GUI package manager, pales in comparison to Synaptic and apt in my personal opinion.
+Start with Mint if you’re new to Linux, but if you ever get bored with it and begin to feel more comfortable with Linux, have a look at Manjaro, an up-and-comer that aims to be a user friendly rolling release based on Arch Linux.
+The primary advantages with Manjaro are that you never have to reinstall the OS since it’s a roller and the software repo is quite large, plus you can access the AUR which provides another plethora of user maintained software packages, though you have to be careful with that.